 Rana Som, former Chairman of National Mineral Development Corporation (NMDC) has joined as Chairman of the advisory board, which also includes former Chairman of Coal India, Partho Bhattacharya.

-Daipayan Halder, former Resident Editor of Mid Day, Delhi, is the Executive Editor.
+Arya Rudra, former Coordinating Editor of Statesman, Kolkata, is the Executive Editor.

 Has the son of India’s richest man killed two persons?